forbesne/MealMentor/README.md

 ---
 ## Introduction

 Meal Mentor allows users to create a weekly meal plan.
-They can search through a variety of recipes or add their own.
+They can search through a variety of recipes and find the ingredients list and instructions.

 Nutritional information is provided and allows users to track their daily calories.